swaptacular/swpt-k8s-config/README.md

 $ cp clusters/dev/.sops.yaml .  # Creates a SOPS configuration file.
 ```

-If you do not plan to use SOPS **to decrypt secrets** on this machine,
+If you do not plan to use SOPS **to decrypt secrets on this machine**,
 consider deleting the secret decryption key from it:

 ``` console